 The following testing have to do for the transformer oil

 - BDV Test:

 Break Down Voltage test is conducted to know breakdown voltage or dielectric strength of the transformer oil by using BDV kit.
-The dielectric strength of the oil is the most important property of the oil.
+The dielectric strength of the oil is the most important property of oil.
 If the dielectric strength of the oil is reduced by water and impurities etc, a breakdown of the insulation can occur.
-Testing of the dielectric strength of the oil is normally conducted on site to get a quick check of the purity of the oil.
+Testing of the dielectric strength of the oil is normally conducted on-site to get a quick check of the purity of the oil.

 - PPM Test: